jingmeiqiu/Jingmeiqiu.github.io/_pages/about.md

 My recent research interests lie in the design, analysis and application of high order structure preserving computational algorithms, for complex systems that involve multi-scale and multi-physics features and are of high dimensional nature.
 The methodologies that our group recently work on include the low rank tensor approximation to high dimensional problems with structure preservation, and Eulerian-Lagrangian high order numerical methods for fluid and kinetic applications.

-We gratefully acknowledge support from National Science Foundation, Air Force Office of Scientific Research and Department of Energy.
+We gratefully acknowledge support from Air Force Office of Scientific Research, Department of Energy, National Science Foundation and University of Delaware.